multiversx/mx-docs/docs/sdk-and-tools/sdk-py/sdk-py-cookbook.md

 In order to perform Smart Contract queries, we recommend the use of `SmartContractQueriesController`.

 You will notice that the `SmartContractQueriesController` requires a `QueryRunner` object at initialization.
-A `NetworkProvider`, slighly adapted, is used to satisfy this requirement (more details about **network providers** can be found in a later section).
+A `NetworkProvider`, slightly adapted, is used to satisfy this requirement (more details about **network providers** can be found in a later section).

 ```py
 from multiversx_sdk import (ProxyNetworkProvider, QueryRunnerAdapter,